The Wrigglers #cartoon about strawberry runners, and things to do in the #garden in September. For more gardening cartoons visit sillypics.co.uk

 GDPR.
 By clicking submit, you agree to share your e-mail address with sillypics and MailChimp to receive marketing, updates, and other e-mails from sillypics.

-Back to the point: Most common strawberry plants will produce “runners” as a means of propagating themselves.
+There are a few varieties that won’t produce runners … but most common strawberry plants will produce “runners” as a means of propagating themselves.

 All is not as rosy as it seems though …It takes productive energy for a strawberry plant to send out runners.
 The energy used up in ‘stolon production’ is energy not used in the production of strawberries.
 Since most people grow strawberry plants for the strawberries and not the runners, it may be necessary to prune the runners so that more productive capacity is manifested in more and bigger fruits.